VeryLittleGravitas/CDTADPQ/readme.md

 	1. Questionnaires (quantitative feedback)
 	2. In-person interviews (qualitative, hands-on usability testing)
 	3. Remote user testing (qualitative, individuals providing feedback on experience)
+	4. Personas

 e.
 Used GitHub to document code commits;

 **See the project [commit history](https://github.com/VeryLittleGravitas/CDTADPQ/commits/master)**.

 f.
 Used Swagger to document the RESTful API, and provided a link to the Swagger API;

+We have created 1 API in this project that returns a zipcode for a given latitude and longitude.

 g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0;